 Replicator#

-The local Replicator instance on a Scrutinizer server/appliance can be enabled at any time by entering a valid license key on the Admin > Plixer > Replicator page in the web interface.
+The local Replicator instance on a Scrutinizer standalone appliance or primary reporter can be enabled at any time by entering a valid license key on the Admin > Plixer > Replicator page in the web interface.

 See this section for further information and instructions on setting up and configuring packet replication.